-Cauliflower lemon rice with farro is a south Indian style dish that is spicy, tangy and so tasty.
+Spicy cauliflower rice with farro is tangy and so tasty.
 The light and fluffy cauliflower "rice" is paired with the chewy bite of farro, all wrapped in a lemony taste and aromatic spices.

-So I created my lemon rice version using cauliflower “rice”.
-But this vegetable rice is light and fluffy, so to give an occasional chewy bite I added some cooked farro to the recipe.
-I also added a few other ingredients in the recipe that are not typically included in the traditional version.
+This spicy cauliflower rice is light and fluffy, so to give an occasional chewy bite I added some cooked farro to the recipe.
+I also added a few other ingredients in the recipe to add more flavor, texture and taste.

-It is higher in potassium and has six times more dietary fiber.
-I enjoyed the chewy bite of farro in this recipe.
+It is high in potassium and dietary fiber.
+I enjoy the chewy bite of farro in this recipe.
 But if you prefer to lower the carbs further and to make it grain free, then you can skip the farro and increase the amount of cauliflower.